Project coordinaton: Dr. Nina Frieß

-Since the project began, Nina Frieß has immersed herself in the research on post-Soviet literatures.
-In the process, she has observed that the extant literary and cultural research focuses primarily on developments in Russia.
+Looking at the extant literary and cultural research on post-Soviet literatures, it is striking that it focuses primarily on developments in Russia.
 This Russia-centrism can be seen both in the theoretical discourses (e.g. on the topic of post-colonialism) and in the literature itself.
 Russian or Russophone literature produced outside Russia since the demise of the Soviet Union is rarely studied.
 By exploring this under-researched area, the project attempts to close this gap.
-As her own research can merely make a contribution to this process, Nina Frieß attaches great importance to networking with other scholars working in this field.
+As her own research can merely make a contribution to this process, Nina Frieß attaches great importance to international networking with other scholars working in this field.